If you’re in an emergency, call (000).

-To find out how to perform CPR on someone pregnant, follow the guide below.
+Find out how to perform CPR on someone pregnant by following the guide below.
 You can also go to specific guides on CPR for adults, children and infants.
 Please note – the information provided below is not a substitute for first aid training.

 How to determine if CPR is necessary

 The DRSABCD action plan is a structured way of assisting a casualty.
 It includes vital steps such as assessing for danger, checking for a response, sending for help, clearing and opening the airway, and checking for breathing.

 The Basic Life Support chart below shows all the critical steps leading up to performing cardiopulmonary resuscitation (CPR).

 After having followed the DRSABCD plan, follow the steps below.